 I don’t believe in superstition.
 Neither should you.
 I don’t allow my poker students to be superstitious.

 And, frankly, I’m not a fan of affirmations.
-But there is one I’ve used to end all my poker seminars for 15 years.
+But there is one I’ve used to end all my poker seminars for decades.
 Let me tell you about it.

 Among the worst things you can do at a poker table is complain about bad luck.
 Complaining doesn’t make your opponents sympathetic, it just makes them think, “Hey, there’s someone unluckier than I am — someone I can beat!”
 When your opponents think you’re unlucky, they’re often inspired and they play better against you.

 What you need to do is condition yourself to convey to opponents that you’re lucky.
 There’s nothing they fear more than luck, not even skill.